Spanish Masala: Production

-The film was shot in Madrid.
-One song was shot in Vienna, and the remainder was shot in Cochin and Alappuzha districts of Kerala.
+Most of the film was shot in Madrid, with one song shot in Vienna, and the remainder scenes in Cochin and Alappuzha districts of Kerala.
 The film portrays several Spanish arts, festivals and sports such as bullfighting, flamenco dance and La Tomatina which was the real la tomatina festival shot for the first time in Indian cinema.
 Daniela Zacherl, the female lead, is an Austrian model.
 She replaced Amy Jackson who had to drop out due to conflicts with Ekk Deewana Tha.

 Music

 The audio launch was done on 14 December at IMA Hall in Kochi.
 Song composer was Vidyasagar, the lyrics are penned by R. Venugopal.
 The soundtrack was rated 6/10 by Music Aloud.